webpack-contrib/sass-loader/README.md

 Default: `true`

-Enables/Disables the default Webpack importer.
+Enables/Disables the default webpack importer.

-This can improve performance in some cases.
-Use it with caution because aliases and `@import` at-rules starting with `~` will not work.
+This can improve performance in some cases, though use it with caution because aliases and `@import` at-rules starting with `~` will not work.
-You can pass own `importer` to solve this (see [`importer docs`](https://github.com/sass/node-sass#importer--v200---experimental)).
+You can pass your own `importer` to solve this (see [`importer docs`](https://github.com/sass/node-sass#importer--v200---experimental)).

 **webpack.config.js**